joebew42/study-path/readme.md

 ## Session 6: Practice with a new Programming Language

-Principles and Practices are not dependant on any particular programming language, rather they act as support or enabler to learn and get comfortable with programming languages and tools we never used before.
+Principles and Practices are not dependent on any particular programming language, rather they act as support or enabler to learn and get comfortable with programming languages and tools we never used before.

 Now that you have learned something about _the good principles and practices of software development_, try to grab a new programming language which you never used before and try to repeat some of the Code Katas you already have done previously: